CHAPTER 14. Tax Preparers [22250 - 22259]

 (f) Notwithstanding Section 995.710 of the Code of Civil Procedure, a tax preparer may not make a deposit in lieu of bond.

-(g) A tax preparer shall furnish evidence of the bond required by this section upon the request of any state, federal agency or any law enforcement agency or the California Tax Education Council.
+(g) A tax preparer shall furnish evidence of the bond required by this section upon the request of any state or federal agency or any law enforcement agency or the California Tax Education Council.

-For the purposes of this chapter, the following words have the following meanings:
+For the purposes of this chapter, the following terms have the following meanings:

 (a) (1) Except as otherwise provided in paragraph (2), “tax preparer” includes: